peterhendrick/steggin/README.md

 shasum -a 256 steggin.sh && cat SHASUM

 If both lines of the output match exactly, then you can be confident that the steggin.sh file you've downloaded matches the steggin.sh file that I wrote.
-If they do not match, stop, delete your steggin folder, and redownload the file.
-If they don't match, then the steggin.sh file is not the file I wrote.
+If they do not match, you may have a corrupt download.
+Delete the project, and redownload.

-Still, this is not enough to ensure that the SHASUM file you have is legitimate.
+If they do match, this is not enough to be certain that the SHASUM and steggin.sh file you have is legitimate.
-An attacker could replace the steggin.sh file, and the SHASUM file to match their malicious steggin.sh file.
+An attacker could replace the steggin.sh file and the SHASUM file to match their malicious steggin.sh file.

 For this, I've included a signature file, and I've signed it with my gpg private key.